 Asbestos is the name given to a group of naturally occurring minerals found in rock formations.

 Three types of asbestos were mined in Australia: white, blue and brown asbestos.
 Large deposits were mined in Western Australia and New South Wales and there were smaller operations in Tasmania and South Australia.
-Asbestos mining had ended in Australia by 1983 but it is still mined in large quantities in many countries across the world.
+Asbestos mining ended in Australia by 1983 but it is still mined in large quantities in many countries across the world.

 National asbestos ban

 Asbestos fibres are strong, heat resistant and have insulating properties.
-Clumps of mined asbestos can be broken down in to loose fibres or fibre bundles, and can be mixed with other materials, such as cement, to produce a variety of building products.
+Clumps of mined asbestos can be broken down to loose fibres or fibre bundles, and mixed with other materials, such as cement, to produce a variety of building products.
 Up to 90% of the asbestos produced in or imported into Australia was used for the manufacture of building products, especially asbestos cement materials.

 Asbestos fibres are not visible to the naked eye.

 They can become airborne from the breakdown of natural asbestos deposits and manufactured asbestos products.
 Once airborne, small fibres may remain suspended in the air for a long time and can be carried long distances by wind before settling down.
 Large fibres and particles tend to settle more quickly.
 Asbestos fibres do not dissolve in water or move through soil.
 They are generally not broken down to other compounds and can remain unchanged over long periods.